-The total net amounts of cash received by the Group from the arrangements have been recorded as deferred income and are being amortised to profit or loss over the applicable lease terms of the arrangements.
+(e) The total net amounts of cash received by the Group from the arrangements were recorded as deferred income and amortised to profit or loss over the applicable lease terms of the arrangements.
+Upon early termination of these two arrangements, the remaining unamortised deferred income was credited to profit or loss.

 Under these lease arrangements, letters of credit were arranged by the Group to secure the lease obligations.
-In 2012, a letter of credit arranged under one of the lease arrangements expired and the Group acquired other financial assets as replacement to pledge against the lease obligations (see note 19).
+In 2012, a letter of credit arranged under one of the lease arrangements expired and the Group acquired other financial assets as replacement to pledge against the lease obligations (see note 20).

-- (f) In compliance with IAS 16 and HKAS 16, Property, plant and equipment which require an annual review of the estimated useful lives of fixed assets, a review of the estimated useful lives of all major fixed asset categories was undertaken by in-house engineers of MTRCL during the year.
-As a result, the depreciation charge for the year increased by \$7 million. - (g) The Group's interest in leasehold land held in Hong Kong under medium-term leases (less than 50 years) amounted to \$3,823 million (2016: \$3,938 million) at 31 December 2017. - (h) As at 31 December 2017, the Corporation held certain floors of Citylink Plaza at Sha Tin Station as investment properties.
-The carrying amount and fair value of these investment properties and the level of fair value hierarchy (as defined in note 27(e)) are disclosed as below:
+- (f) In compliance with IAS 16 and HKAS 16, Property, plant and equipment which require an annual review of the estimated useful lives of property, plant and equipment, a review of the estimated useful lives of all major asset categories was undertaken by in-house engineers of MTRCL during the year.
+As a result, the depreciation charge for the year increased by \$23 million. - (g) The Group's interest in leasehold land held in Hong Kong under medium-term leases (less than 50 years) amounted to \$3,746 million (2017: \$3,823 million) at 31 December 2018. - (h) As at 31 December 2018, the Corporation held certain floors of Citylink Plaza at Sha Tin Station as investment properties.
+The carrying amount and fair value of these investment properties and the level of fair value hierarchy (as defined in note 28(e)) are disclosed as below:

-Fair value measurements as at 31 December 2017 categorised into 2017 Fair value at 31 December 2017 \$ million Level 1 Level 2 \$ million Level 3 \$ million Investment properties 20 2,071 - 2,071 - 20 2,071 2,071
+Fair value measurements as a 31 December 2018 categorised i 2018 Fair value at 31 December 2018 \$ million Level 1 \$ million Level 2 \$ million Level 3 \$ million Investment properties 18 2,113 - 2,113

-14 Fixed assets and interest in leasehold land held for own use under operating leases (continued)
+14 Investment properties, other property, plant and equipment and interest in leasehold land held for own use under operating leases (continued)

-Fair value measurements as at 31 December 2016 categorised into
+Fair value measurements as at 31 December 2017 categorised into

-31 December 2010 categorised into

 Carrying

 amount Fair value

 at 31 at 31

 December December

-2016 2016 Level 1 Level 2 Level 3
+2017 2017 Level 1 Level 2 Level 3

 \$ million \$ million \$ million \$ million \$ million

-Investment properties 22 2,071 2,071
+Investment properties 20 2,071 - 2,071

-22 2,071 2,071
+20 2,071 2,071